 I shall be following the once in a decade leadership transfer in China on 8th November with great interest as well as with impatience for political reforms to come.

-* Merlene Toh Emerson is the Co-founder of the Chinese Liberal Democrats.
+* Merlene Emerson is Chair of Twickenham and Richmond Liberal Democrats and is the Co-founder of the Chinese Liberal Democrats.